 Anyone who has experienced jet lag comprehends just what it feels like to be several hours off a regular schedule.
 However, the immune system is also compromised, and this can mean a greater likelihood for colds and flu.
 Even worse, the risk of a heart attack and stroke also increase with frequent travel.
 And lastly, the business traveler also receives increased exposure to radiation; monthly flights from New York to London put a person above the maximum annual dosage.

-There are other negatives too, one of which is related to family.
-Frequent business travelers miss birthdays and anniversaries.
-The traveler may also miss milestones, such as a child's first day of school.
+There are other negatives too, one of which is the effects on family.
+Missed birthdays and other important events like milestones can become a regular occurrence, and which lead to the loss of the traveler's familial role.
 All in all, there are a lot of perils related to business travel.

 Preview some of the lesson material: